daonomic/contracts-upgradeable/readme.md

 ## Upgradeable contracts

-It does what it says: you can have upgradeable contracts for reasonable price (about 1100 gas per call. it depends on returndatasize and returndatasize).
-Dispatcher uses new returndatasize and returndatacopy opcodes.
+Small library providing upgradeable smart contracts.
+You can have upgradeable contracts for reasonable price (about 1100 gas per call. it depends on data size).
+[Dispatcher](contracts/upgradeable/Dispatcher.sol) uses new returndatasize and returndatacopy opcodes.
 So it won't work in pre-byzantium network.

 ### Disclaimer

-This small library has not been heavily tested.
+Library has not been heavily tested.
 Use it on your own risk.
+Do it only if you understand how data is stored.

 ### Basic Usage